evoluteur/structured-filter/README.md

 advancedSearch provides several options to customize its behaviour:

+### buttonLabels (Boolean)

+The labels of buttons used to manipulate filters.
+This options applies to the 3 buttons "New filter", "Add filter"/"Update filter", and "Cancel" which use icons if the option is set to false.

+    $("#advSearch").advancedSearch({
+        buttonLabels: true
+    });

+Defaults to *false*.

 ### dateFormat (String)

 The format for parsed and displayed dates.
 This attribute is one of the regionalisation attributes.